Selene (comics): Becoming the Black Queen

 Selene then returned to her post as the Black Queen of the Hellfire Club, after striking a deal with the demon Blackheart and seemingly throwing out the rest of the Inner Circle.
 She offered Sunspot the position of Black Rook, which the latter initially refused but then accepted when Selene and Blackheart revealed that doing so would allow them to resurrect the spirit of Juliana Sandoval, the girl who died saving Sunspot's life when the latter first joined the New Mutants.
 Sunspot had no choice to accept and become Selene's protégé.

-But with Shaw's return to the Hellfire Club, Selene was somehow trapped inside the catacombs under the Hellfire Club.
+But with Shaw's return to the Hellfire Club, Selene was trapped inside the catacombs under the Hellfire Club.
 However, she gained limited mobility from an alliance with Donald Pierce.
 When the X-Men, including Rachel arrived, during a membership change in the Hellfire Club, Selene plotted to use Rachel to completely free herself.
 She followed Rachel to Hong Kong via a transport portal and saved the female from being corrupted by a telepathic agent of Courtney Ross who was trying to become the next White Queen.
 This move was only a prelude to Selene taking over Rachel's mind, but Marvel Girl was too strong for Selene and expelled her, keeping Selene trapped for a time beneath the Hellfire Club headquarters.